 For more information on the relationship between sustainable transport and traffic safety, download the issue brief “Saving Lives with Sustainable Transport,” from EMBARQ, the World Resources Institute’s (WRI) program for sustainable urban transport and planning.

-This publication has been possible through funding from Bloomberg Philanthropies.
+This publication is made possible through funding from Bloomberg Philanthropies.